 What does an Unbalanced Vegan Diet look like?

-There is a myth that a vegan diet is healthy by default.
 It is just as easy to follow an unhealthy plant-based diet as it is an unhealthy non-plant-based diet!
 So what does an unhealthy vegan diet look like?
 In a nutshell, it is a diet that favours too much of a particular food group and as a result, does not give a person a broad range of the nutrients necessary to maintain optimal health.

 For example, a plant-based diet that is high in sugar, processed foods, high saturated fat and salt is unbalanced.
 Equally, if you aren’t getting enough different grains, fruit and vegetables it will be unlikely you will get all of the vegan nutrients your body needs to function properly.